 I still didn’t know how to paint correctly and had to follow the guide on how to do it.
 It was great, so that’s why I decided to start with this project.

-Finally, the one I liked the most and the one that I would spend the most time on was Tiger tank 3D printing model:
+Finally, the one I liked the most and the one that I would spend the most time on was the Tiger tank 3D printing model:

 It made many customers interested in 3D printing to the point that it is now a store service.
 I do not want to create false expectations for anyone.
 These printed and painted tanks are not meant for sale since making them took so many hours of dedication and love.